Step 1: Check if redundancies are necessary

 - not hire any new employees

-For example, you could be accused of age discrimination if you only offer early retirement to your older employees.
+This can avoid the risk of indirect discrimination.
+For example, it could be age discrimination if you only select older employees.

 - to work fewer hours

-If it's included in employment contracts you can agree with employees that they will:
+If it's written in their employment contracts, you can tell employees that they need to: